Skip To Main Content

 Chemistry SL is a two year course which aims to provide students with an engaging opportunity to master the knowledge, sills and attitudes needed to succeed in scientific endeavors.
 The course will be taught in the context of the nature of science as an international effort, which requires communication, collaboration, and understanding of the resources and needs of others.
 This will often bring up moral, ethical, social, economic, and environmental concerns as students deal with the benefits and drawbacks of scientific and technological advances.
 This course is available only as a Group 6 alternative.

-IB English HL I (Grade 11)
+IB Extended Essay (Grade 11)

 Juniors begin the Anticipated Year and Seniors finish the Diploma Year of a two-year course that includes the Internal and External Assessments required for earning the International Baccalaureate Diploma.
 The aims of IB English HL are to: